Study at Illinois

-The University of Illinois at Urbana-Champaign is a leading public, research institution in the United States with a land-grant mission and a global impact.
+The University of Illinois Urbana-Champaign is a leading public, research institution in the United States with a land-grant mission and a global impact.
 Our global classroom provides students, faculty, and alumni with the tools they need to find innovative solutions to the world’s most pressing challenges.
+To participate in an exchange program, first find out if your university has an active agreement by contacting the office or individual who coordinates such exchanges on your home campus.

 - We foster some of the greatest minds.
-28 Pulitzer Prizes and 24 Nobel Prizes have been awarded to Illinois faculty and alumni.
-Meet the winners of these prestigious awards
+28 Pulitzer Prizes and 24 Nobel Prizes have been awarded to our faculty and alumni.

 - We pioneer innovative research.
-Illinois invented the first graphical web browser in 1993.
-Read more about Illinois research milestones
+Our university invented the first graphical web browser in 1993.

 - We stand out among our peers.
-Illinois is the #11 ranked public university in the United States.
-View more national and international campus rankings
+Our university is the #11 ranked public university in the United States.

 - We are a global campus.
-Illinois welcomes students from all 50 states and more than 100 countries every year.
-Learn more about Illinois’ global impact
+Our university welcomes students from all 50 states and more than 100 countries every year.

 Take a Virtual Tour of Campus

-Let the Office of Undergraduate Admissions introduce you to Illinois through photos, virtual reality, or the eyes of current Illini and learn more about the places where you will live, learn, and work.
+Let the Office of Undergraduate Admissions introduce you to the University of Illinois Urbana-Champaign through photos, virtual reality, or the eyes of current Illini and learn more about the places where you will live, learn, and work.

 Campus Life

-There are many opportunities for international exchange students to get involved on campus.
+There are many opportunities for international students to get involved on campus.

 Registered Student Organizations

-With more than 1,000 Registered Student Organizations (RSOs) at Illinois, there is something for every student.
-Find a campus organization that fits your interests.
+With more than 1,000 Registered Student Organizations (RSOs), there is something for every student.

 Athletics

-Cheer on one of Illinois' 19 Division I sports teams.
+Cheer on one of the university's 19 Division I sports teams.
 Stay active with Club Sports, Intramurals, and Campus Recreation.

 GLOBE

-GLOBE is a club whose goal is to provide opportunities for domestic and international students to network and develop leadership skills, and help all students develop global awareness and cultural competency.
+GLOBE is a club whose goal is to provide opportunities for domestic and international students to network and help all students develop leadership skills, global awareness, and cultural competency.
 GLOBE connects “Blue” members, experienced domestic and international students, with “Orange” members, new international students, and teams them up in small groups to participate in various activities and events.

 Support Services